 Alfred Hitchcock spent most of his early career under exclusive contracts that forced him to do multiple films per year.
 That’s why he often found himself in the position of accepting jobs that didn’t interest him.
 The Farmer’s Wife was one of those assignments.
-Based on a popular play of the era, this bucolic comedy of manners is an odd thing to find in Hitchcock’s resume.
-The material is hopelessly dated, but Hitchcock does manage to create a few memorable moments.
-The director gets the tone right and handles the slapstick well enough.
+Based on a popular play of the era, this silent bucolic comedy of manners is an odd thing to find in Hitchcock’s resume.
+The material is hopelessly dated, but Hitchcock does manage to create a few memorable moments — Hitch gets the tone right and handles the slapstick well enough.

-Stage plays are talky, that’s the nature of the beast, so Hitchcock had to work extra hard to make the story cinematic.
-There are no inter-titles for about 8-9 minutes.
-That’s why I think the first scenes are the best — the opening sequences have a nice visual texture that the rest of the film lacks.
-But there is a healthy interaction of opposite ideas.
+Stage plays relay on dialogue — that’s the nature of the beast — so what do you do with a play that is adapted into a movie during the silent era?
+Hitchcock, always the ingenious boy, works extra hard to tell the story through images.
+There are no inter-titles for about 8-9 minutes — the opening sequences have a nice visual texture.
+Hitchcock also plays with opposite ideas.
 For example, shots of a happy wedding are intercut with snippets of the widower’s sad, lonely existence.

 I also liked how sexual innuendos (“you’ll only feel the velvet glove and never know I was breaking you in”) are spread throughout the film.
 It’s all very subtle and I’m sure Hitchcock enjoyed inserting these bits of naughtiness into the narrative — this is one way the director defied strict moral standards of the Jazz Age time period.